-If you have been arrested for a DUI in Show Low, Holbrook, Pinetop, or any other city/town in Navajo County, the DUI Law Specialists at Rosenstein Law Group can help.
-Call us now for your free initial consultation at (480) 248-7666 to find out how the experienced defense attorneys at the Rosenstein Law Group can help when it comes to your criminal case.
+If you have been arrested for DUI in Show Low, Holbrook, Pinetop, or any other city or town in Navajo County, Arizona, then the DUI Law Specialists at Rosenstein Law Group can help you.
+Call us now at (480) 248-7666 for a free initial consultation and to find out how our experienced DUI defense attorneys can help.

-Going to court can feel stressful, and it’s more uncomfortable if you don’t know what to expect.
-If you’re involved with the court system in Navajo County, here’s what you want to consider, so you can attend your court date with confidence.
+Going to court as a DUI defendant can be stressful.
+It is even more so if you do not know what to expect.
+If you are involved with the court system in Navajo County, here are some things you will want to consider.

 Navajo County Superior Court (County seat – Holbrook, AZ):